W

 The key to getting good output is good input.
 Vague prompts produce vague content.
 Specific briefs with context about your audience, tone, and goals produce usable drafts that need minimal editing.

-Canva AI: Design Without a Designer
+Canva AI: Design without a designer

 Canva has integrated AI features throughout its platform.
 Magic Design generates layouts from text prompts.
 Background removal and image generation are built in.
 For UK businesses without a graphic designer, Canva AI turns basic ideas into professional-looking social media posts, presentations, and marketing materials in minutes.